 "Sec.
 6050T.
-Returns relating to credit for health insurance costs of eligible individuals."
+Returns relating to credit for health insurance costs of eligible individuals.".

-(e) Effective Date.-The amendments made by this section shall take effect on the date of the enactment of this Act.
+(e) EFFECTIVE DATE.-The amendments made by this section shall take effect on the date of the enactment of this Act.

 SEC.
-203. HEALTH INSURANCE ASSISTANCE FOR ELIGIBLE INDIVID-UALS.
+203. HEALTH INSURANCE ASSISTANCE FOR ELIGIBLE INDIVIDUALS.

-(a) ELIGIBILITY FOR GRANTS.-Section 173(a) of the Workforce Investment Act of 1998 (29 U.S.C.
-2918(a)) is amended-

-(1) in paragraph (2), by striking "and" at the end;

-(2) in paragraph (3), by striking the period and inserting "; and"; and

-"(4) from funds appropriated under section 174(c)- "(A) to a State or entity (as defined in section 173(c)(1)(B)) to carry out subsection (f), including providing assistance to eligible individuals; and

-"(B) to a State or entity (as so defined) to carry out subsection (g), including providing assistance to eligible

-(b) Use of Funds for Health Insurance Coverage.-Section 173 of the Workforce Investment Act of 1998 (29 U.S.C.
-2918) is amended by adding at the end the following:

-"(f) Health Insurance Coverage Assistance for Eligible Individuals.

-"(1) IN GENERAL.-Funds made available to a State or entity under paragraph (4)(A) of subsection (a) may be used by the State or entity for the following:

-"(A) HEALTH INSURANCE COVERAGE.-To assist an eligible individual and such individual's qualifying family members in enrolling in qualified health insurance.

-"(B) ADMINISTRATIVE AND START-UP EXPENSES.-To pay the administrative expenses related to the enrollment of eligible individuals and such individuals' qualifying family members in qualified health insurance, including-
+- (a) ELIGIBILITY FOR GRANTS.-Section 173(a) of the Workforce Investment Act of 1998 (29 U.S.C.
+2918(a)) is amended- - (1) in paragraph (2), by striking "and" at the end; - (2) in paragraph (3), by striking the period and inserting "; and"; and - (3) by adding at the end the following: - "(4) from funds appropriated under section 174(c)- - "(A) to a State or entity (as defined in section 173(c)(1)(B)) to carry out subsection (f), including providing assistance to eligible individuals; and - "(B) to a State or entity (as so defined) to carry out subsection (g), including providing assistance to eliaible individuals.". - (b) USE OF FUNDS FOR HEALTH INSURANCE COVERAGE.-Section 173 of the Workforce Investment Act of 1998 (29 U.S.C.
+2918) is amended by adding at the end the following: - "(f) HEALTH INSURANCE COVERAGE ASSISTANCE FOR ELIGIBLE INDIVIDUALS.- - "(1) IN GENERAL.-Funds made available to a State or entity under paragraph (4)(A) of subsection (a) may be used by the State or entity for the followina: - "(A) HEALTH INSURANCE COVERAGE.-To assist an eligible individual and such individual's qualifying family members in enrolling in qualified health insurance. - "(B) ADMINISTRATIVE AND START-UP EX-PENSES.-To pay the administrative expenses related to the enrollment of eligible individuals and such individuals' qualifying family members in qualified health insurance, including-

-"(i) eligibility verification activities;
+$\lq\lq\lq(i)$ eligibility verification activities;